Syomus/ProceduralToolkit/README.md

 ### [Buildings](https://syomus.com/ProceduralToolkit/Buildings)
 ![](https://syomus.com/ProceduralToolkit/screenshot-buildings.png)

-A fully procedural building generator, creates entire mesh from scratch and paints it's vertices.
+A fully procedural building generator, creates an entire mesh from scratch and paints it's vertices.
 Keep in mind that the generated mesh has no uv map so using it with Standard shader is pointless.
 * BuildingGeneratorComponent: A simple minimal example on how you can use BuildingGenerator
 * BuildingGeneratorConfigurator: A configurator for BuildingGenerator with UI and editor controls.
 * BuildingGeneratorReuse: An example on how you can reuse the same generator to generate multiple buildings.
+* ProceduralFacadePlanner: A facade planning strategy, controls the layouts of the facades.
+* ProceduralFacadeConstructor: A facade construction strategy, used in conjunction with ProceduralFacadePlanner.
+* ProceduralRoofPlanner: A roof planning strategy, generates a roof description based on the input config.
+* ProceduralRoofConstructor: A roof construction strategy, used in conjunction with ProceduralRoofPlanner.
+* ProceduralFacadeElements: A collection of fully procedural facade panels for the building generator.
 * PolygonAsset: A ScriptableObject container for vertices.
-* ProceduralFacadePlanningStrategy: A fully procedural facade planning strategy, controls the layouts of the facades.
-* ProceduralFacadeConstructionStrategy: A fully procedural facade construction strategy, used in conjunction with ProceduralFacadePlanningStrategy.
-* ProceduralRoofPlanningStrategy: A fully procedural roof planning strategy, generates a roof description based on the input config.
-* ProceduralRoofConstructionStrategy: A fully procedural roof construction strategy, used in conjunction with ProceduralRoofPlanningStrategy.
-* ProceduralFacadeElements: A collection of fully procedural facade panels for the building generator.
 * BuildingGeneratorConfiguratorEditor: A custom inspector for BuildingGeneratorConfigurator.

 ### [Chairs](https://syomus.com/ProceduralToolkit/Chairs)
 ![](https://syomus.com/ProceduralToolkit/screenshot-chairs.png)

-A fully procedural chair generator, creates entire mesh from scratch and paints it's vertices.
+A fully procedural chair generator, creates an entire mesh from scratch and paints it's vertices.
 * ChairGenerator: Main generator class.
 Generates chairs based on input configuration.
 * ChairGeneratorConfigurator: Configurator for ChairGenerator with UI and editor controls.
 * ChairGeneratorConfiguratorEditor: Custom inspector for ChairGeneratorConfigurator.